If you’re questioning whether your Greensburg house has poor indoor air quality (IAQ), it probably does.

 Lasting Odors

-Uneven Humidity
+Unsteady Humidity

 Carbon Monoxide

 Carbon monoxide is colorless gas you can’t smell.
-It occurs when there’s insufficient combustion in fuel-burning units, like gas heating systems, water heaters or fireplaces.
+It’s caused by insufficient combustion in fuel-burning equipment, like gas heating systems, water heaters or fireplaces.